eggyy1224/space_live_project/docs/director-panel.md

 ## Video
 - Choose one of the sample videos from the list.
 - Toggle visibility with the checkbox.
+- Monitor and control the three-screen video wall via **VideoWallControlPanel**.
+  Each screen shows its current clip and allows selecting a new one in real time.

 ## Lighting
 - Switch between `idle`, `dramatic` and `calm` presets.